Civil Litigation in Thailand

 Costs of civil litigation in Thailand

-Court filing fees in Thailand are generally calculated as a percentage of the amount claimed in the lawsuit.
+Court filing fees — Generally calculated as a percentage of the amount claimed in the lawsuit.
 Under the Civil Procedure Code, these fees may amount to approximately 2% of the claim value, subject to statutory limits.

 Enforcement of civil judgments in Thailand